jrusnakli/mobile_test_orchestrator/docs/developer_guide.rst

 #.
 Capturing logcat to a file as well as capturin key starting/end point within the file
 #.
 Parsing specific tags from logcat for processing
-#.
-Parsing test execution status from the instrument command running on the remote Android device

 Test Execution
 ==============